 ETags are a kind of HTTP header.
 When they're included in a website, they assign a unique value to each cache element to help the website figure out whether any cached files need to be redownloaded each time you visit the site.

-The dark side of ETags is that they're unique identifiers assigned to cache resources, so they can be used to track you.
-They're also very hard to detect and avoid because they're included as part of the website’s HTTP response header.
+The downside of ETags is that they're unique identifiers assigned to cache resources, so they can be used to track you.
+They're also very hard to detect and avoid because they're included as part of the website’s HTTP response header, threatening your online anonymity and digital privacy.

 3. Search Engines

-Think of how often you and the people around you use Google every day.
-It’s no wonder that Google and many other search engines are able to collect a lot of information about us.
+Think of how often you and the people around you use Google.
+No wonder Google and many other search engines are able to collect so much information about us, impacting our online privacy.
 Some basic information that search engines store about you includes:

 • Your IP address